Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 - Dallas is 15-4 (winning 78.9% of its games) when playing with moneyline odds of -145 or shorter.

-- Seattle has a record of 8-6 in games when bookmakers list the team at +120 or longer on the moneyline.
+- Seattle has gone 8-6 when oddsmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props